 Statistically we all begin to lose our hearing when we are in our 40s.
 One adult in five and more than half of all people over the age of 80 suffer from hearing loss.
 However, more than half of the hearing impaired population are of working age.

-Symptoms of age-related hearing loss
+Signs and symptoms of age-related hearing loss

 Treatment of age-related hearing loss

-In many cases, hearing aids can help.
 You can also get telephone amplifiers and other assistive devices.
 As well as this, many find it helpful to learn sign language and lip reading or other visual cues to aid communication.

 Causes of age-related hearing loss